ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 ### Block construction

 In Proof of work blockchain, To construct a valid block node need to find an answer to a computational puzzle.
-This puzzle needs to be such that finding answer requires a node to put some finite and quantifiable effort in terms of resource usage (for example memory, cpu or network), but verifying correctness of that answer need to be quick and easy.
+This puzzle needs to be such that finding answer requires a node to put significant but finite and quantifiable effort in terms of resource usage (for example memory, cpu or network), but verifying correctness of that answer need to be quick and easy.
 Every node competes in finding a solution and producing a block as quickly as possible.
 So, more resources a node has more probability of it producing a block in lesser time.
 Effort required to calculate the solution can be quantified in terms of amount of resources utilized and can be expressed in units of difficulty.

 ### Fork selection

 A fork having most difficulty as sum of difficulties of all blocks contained can be seen as a fork chosen to extend by a set of nodes with the largest cumulative resources.
 So, a node is incentivized to select that fork to append new block, due to high probability of said block remaining canonical.
-Node is also discouraged to extend multiple forks due to significant effort required.
+Due to amount of effort required to produce a block, nodes are discouraged to extend multiple forks concurrently.

 ### Block finality